swyx

 Merging Qlora Chat Mixtral Issue:

-:huggingface_hub.utils._validators.HFValidationError: Repo id must use alphanumeric chars or '-', '_', '.', '--' and '..' are forbidden, '-' and '.' cannot start or end the name, max length is 96: './qlora-out'.
+@matts9903reported an error received while attempting to merge themixtralmodel with the Axolotl tool.
+The issue is with a validation error forrepo id:huggingface_hub.utils._validators.HFValidationError: Repo id must use alphanumeric chars or '-', '_', '.', '--' and '..' are forbidden, '-' and '.' cannot start or end the name, max length is 96: './qlora-out'. -

-suggested using an absolute path to the qlora-out directory but the suggestion didnât resolve the issue. -
+@caseus_suggested using an absolute path to the qlora-out directory but the suggestion didnât resolve the issue. -

-then shared a recent change to model merging GitHub link and requested a stack trace for further troubleshooting.
+@caseus_then shared a recent change to model merging GitHub link and requested a stack trace for further troubleshooting.

 â· #datasets (4 messages):